LillKonst/rainydays-test-js/README.md

 The website includes a homepage, list of jackets, jacketspesific, about and contact page.

 ## Build width
+- HTML
+- CSS
-HTML, CSS and JavaScript
+- JavaScript

 ## Getting started
 To get a closer look at this website you can
-1. Clone my github repo:
+1. Clone my github repo: https://github.com/LillKonst/rainydays-test-js
-2. Open website with the Netlify app using this link:
+2. Open website with the Netlify app using this link: https://singular-caramel-e690d5.netlify.app/

 ## Contact
 If you are interessted in more details or want to get in contact with me, you are welcome to sending me an email at konstlillkristine@gmail.com

-## Acknowledgment
+## Acknowledgments
 This website was my first ever project at Noroff University.